-For the hypothetical 25 year old individual assumed to retire at age 67 and planning for a retirement until age 93, to achieve the net target of 28% income replacement will require an annual yearly savings rate of 16% and an accumulated balance at retirement of 7x pre-retirement salary, which in turn is based on an estimated possible sustainable withdrawal rate of 3.9%.
+For the hypothetical household starting at age 25, assumed to retire at age 67 and planning for a retirement until age 93, to achieve the net target of 28% income replacement will require an annual yearly savings rate of 16% and an accumulated balance at retirement of 7x pre-retirement salary, which in turn is based on an estimated possible sustainable withdrawal rate of 3.9%.

-"Although the lump-sum payment provides a good boost to retirement savings, it is important for people in Japan to adopt a mindset of saving more", says Satoshi Nojiri, Head of the Fidelity Investor Education Institute in Japan.
+"Although the lump-sum payment provides a good boost to retirement savings, it is important for people in Japan to adopt a mindset of saving more", says Satoshi Nojiri, Head of the Fidelity Investment Education Center in Japan.